pethers/pethers/stakeholder-example.md

-# IT Software Organization Stakeholder Map
+# IT Software Organization Stakeholder Map with Cybersecurity Integration

 ## Interactive Visualization